intel/ipmctl/README.md

 ## Releases

-01.00.00.xxxx (master_1_0 branch) targets first generation of hardware
+01.00.00.xxxx (master_1_0 branch) is for Intel Optane Persistent Memory 100 Series

-02.00.00.xxxx  (master_2_0 branch) adds support for up coming hardware generations
+02.00.00.xxxx  (master_2_0 branch) is for Intel Optane Persistent Memory 200 Series (and is backwards compatible with 100 series)

 ## Packages